Crandy9/sheriffcrandy/README.md

 . env/bin/activate (you'll see '(env)' on the left-most side the terminal signature when activated)

-- Once your env is activated, install Django and other dependencies:
+- Once your env is activated, install Django and other dependencies (see requirements.txt):

 pip install django (the backend framework) pip install django-rest-framework (creating the backend API, creates djangorestframework dir as well)